simplistix/picky-conda/docs/installation.rst

 The best way to install picky is with pip::

-  pip install picky
+  pip install picky-conda

-Of course, once it's installed, make sure it's in your ``requirements.txt``!
+Of course, once it's installed, make sure it's in your ``environment.yml``!

 .. topic:: Python version requirements